Jopepato/CentricTechChallenge/docs/Task_3.md

 does come in real time.

 ### CI/CD in Git
 The first step will be to implement CICD in github or other git repository.
-We want to check the quality of our code every time we do a commit to the respository, checking for tests, linting and typing.
+We want to check the quality of our code every time we do a commit to the repository, checking for tests, linting and typing.
 Once we create a pull request and it's approved and passes all the tests, we want to deploy our package and model, so that it can be used from our pipelines to train the model and predict new data.
 This process of packaging the repository can also be done from the CICD steps of our election, we are going to do a summary of all the steps, below: